 I am a mother of 3 rather "sensitive" children shall I say.
 Well, they screamed as babies.
 A lot.
 And, I mention this because theory and research in restorative practices (RP), connection, well-being and self-regulation have become very important to me both as a mother and a teacher.

 Being "restorative" has also helped me become a better teacher.
 For the last decade, I have been a trainer in restorative practices alongside working in my school board's suspension/expulsion school, as a student success teacher, and as a high school english teacher.
-My MEd. allowed me to rewrite the training in RP moving it away from a restorative justice approach only to a mindset and way of being that is particular to education.
-I continue this journey becoming a Phd candidate with intent to measure RP in action.
+My MEd. allowed me to rewrite the training in RP moving it away from a restorative justice approach only to a mindset and way of being that is particular to education. .

 Ultimately, I am a person who believes- wholeheartedly- that it is our way of being as adults that ultimately affects the children and students we work with.
+Beginning from a place of vulnerability is an honest way - the best way - to begin.
+It offers a hand.
 This drives who I am as a mother and a teacher.